The Brain Needs Animal Fat

 There have been numerous clinical trials of omega-3 supplements in the management of psychiatric disorders.
 You may be surprised to hear that most of these studies have generated only weak or mixed results.
 There are many possible reasons for this, not the least of which may be that the amount of linoleic acid in the diet was not taken into consideration.
 In other words, taking a decent dose of omega-3s without also lowering your linoleic acid consumption (by avoiding vegetable oils) may not be very helpful.
 However, supplementation is widely viewed as safe, and some studies noted modest benefits at doses of (combined EPA+DHA) of 1,000 to 2,000 mg per day, particularly for people with depression.

 I titled this post "The Brain Needs Animal Fat," because although DHA does exist in algae, algae are not plants, and we don't know if we can access the DHA within edible algae without special extraction methods.
-Prior to the availability of algae-derived supplements (which only became available recently), the only pre-formed DHA naturally bioavailable to everyone would have come from animal foods.
+Prior to the manufacturing of algae-derived supplements (which only became available recently), the only pre-formed DHA naturally bioavailable to everyone would have come from animal foods.
 For those who choose a vegan diet, I fully support and recommend algae-based supplements.

 There are many questions left unanswered that go beyond the scope of this post and may deserve a follow-up post.
 For example, if most land animals are extremely low in DHA, does that mean everyone needs to eat seafood?
 Are wild land animal foods higher in DHA than standard land animal foods we find in the grocery store?
 How do adults choosing plant-based diets know whether they can rely on their ALA conversion pathway?
 Could eliminating processed foods and vegetable oils completely eliminate the apparent requirement for animal-sourced DHA (or algae oil supplementation)?
 Does eating a low-carbohydrate diet affect the conversion rate from ALA to DHA?
 Should you get tested for omega-3 deficiencies, and if so, how?
 Are there any disadvantages to obtaining DHA from supplements as opposed to obtaining them from animal foods?